apache/incubator-devlake-website/docs/UserManuals/ConfigUI/GitHub.md

 Enter the GitHub repos to collect.
 If you want to collect more than 1 repo, please separate repos with comma.
 For example, "apache/incubator-devlake,apache/incubator-devlake-website".

 #### Data Entities
 Usually, you don't have to modify this part.
-However, if you don't want to collect certain GitHub entities, you can unselect some entities to accerlerate the collection speed.
+However, if you don't want to collect certain GitHub entities, you can unselect some entities to accelerate the collection speed.
 - Issue Tracking: GitHub issues, issue comments, issue labels, etc.
 - Source Code Management: GitHub repos, refs, commits, etc.
 - Code Review: GitHub PRs, PR comments and reviews, etc.